c4arl0s/4BranchesIRysGitTutorial/README.md

 Branches are the final component of Git version control.
 This gives us four core elements to work with throughout the rest of this tutorial:

-	* The working directory
+1. The working directory
-	* The staged Snapshot
+2. The staged Snapshot
-	* Committed Snapshots
+3. Committed Snapshots
-	* Development Branches
+4. Development Branches

 In Git, a branch is an independent line of development.
 First, Branches present an error-proof method for incorporating changes from an experiment.
 Second, they let you store all of your experiments in a single directory, which makes it much easier to keep track of them and to share them with others.
-Branches also lend themselves to several standardized workflows for both individual and colavorative development, which will b explored in the latter half of the tutorial.
+Branches also lend themselves to several standardized workflows for both individual and colaborative development, which will b explored in the latter half of the tutorial.

 # 	* [View existing Branches](https://github.com/c4arl0s/4BranchesIRysGitTutorial#4-branches-i-rys-git-tutorial---content)

-Lets start our exploration by listing the existingg branches for our project
+Lets start our exploration by listing the existing branches for our project:

 ```console
 $ git branch